GuillemSanchez/RTS-Balancing/README.md

 #### P = 1/3
 #### S = 1/3

-This will so important in the last point of this wiki, if you wanna go direct press here.
-But first let's talk about some points that are also important if you wanna balance well your game.
-Before going to a new point I want to talk about weakness support.

 ## Weakness Support

 The method that we were exploring is when you design your units to be strong against a specific type of enemy unit (or type of units), and weak against another.
 Weakness Support, is when you make sure that all units have a certain weakness.
 The difference to rock-paper-scissors is that the weakness is based on a stat of the unit, and not on the stat of an enemy unit.
 For example, the weakness with infantry in the R/P/S is that it's vulnerable to archers.
 In Weakness support scenario the infantry's weakness would be slow movement.